 All these parts can take various shapes, colors, and designs depending on the bong’s intended function.
 The downstem is often replaced with or attached to a variety of percolator designs that offer more diffusion or separation of the smoke as it passes through the water chamber.

-Here are a few of examples that show how some of the different styles of bongs function:
+Here are a few of examples that show how some of the different kinds of bongs function:

 The Salvager is designed for efficiency.
 Smoke percolates first through the showerhead percolator at the end of the downstem.
 It then travels through the internal recycler that recycles the smoke back through for a second diffusion before reaching the mouthpiece.